-- To administer first aid to children within the academy site, including supervising children, contacting parents and taking them to hospital where this is necessary. - To administer prescribed drugs with permission from parents, eg antihistamines, etc. - Informing reception and the Attendance and Pastoral Teams of any child leaving the premises through injury in order that Attendance records are updated.
+To administer first aid to children within the academy site, including supervising children,

-- To maintain a central record of all accidents/incidents. - To order medical supplies and monitor stock. - Ensuring medicines are kept securely with clear access. - Logging medical emergencies. - Logging medicines administered.
+- contacting parents and taking them to hospital where this is necessary. - To administer prescribed drugs with permission from parents, eg antihistamines, etc. - Informing reception and the Attendance and Pastoral Teams of any child leaving the premises through injury in order that Attendance records are updated. - To maintain a central record of all accidents/incidents on MedicalTracker. - To order medical supplies and monitor stock. - Ensuring medicines are kept securely with clear access. - Logging medical emergencies on Medical Tracker. - Logging medicines administered on Medical Tracker.